Oregon School Assessment

 - Income still contributes context and modest incremental value in some subject/spec combinations.

-- Practical reading: keep income as community context, but include poverty-aware specs for current-year explanatory comparisons.
+- Practical reading: keep income as community context, but include poverty-aware specifications for 2024-25 explanatory comparisons.

 - Note on comparability: these values use the median-household-income continuity spec; per-capita-income variants (reported in the poverty explainer note) show slightly different baseline R^2 values.